-On the question of statehood the president says: I advocate the immediate admission New Mexico and Arizona as states.
-This should be done at the present session of the congress.
-The people of the two territories have made it evident by votes that they will not come in as one state.
-The only alternative is to admithem as two, and I trust that this will be done without delay.
+On the question of statehood th president says: I advocate the immediate admission of

+New Mexico and Arizona as states.
+This should be done at the present session o the congress.
+The people of the two ter ritories have made it evident by their votes that they will not come in as one state.
+The only alternative is to admithem as two, and I trust that this will be ione without delay.

 Interstate Fisheries.

-I call the attention of the congress to the importance of the problem of the fisheries in the interstate waters.
-On the Great Lakes we are now, under the very wise treaty of April II of this year, endeavoring to come to an international agreement for the preservation and satisfactory use of the fisheries of these wa ters which can not otherwise be achieved.
-Lake Erie, for example, has the riches fresh water fisheries in the world; but it is now controlled by the statutes of two nations, four states, and one province and this province by two different ordinances in different counties.
-All these political divisions work at cross purposes, and in no case can they achieve protection to the fisheries, on the one hand, and justice to the localities and individuals on the other.
+I call the attention of the congress t the importance of the problem of the fisheries in the interstate waters.
+On the Great Lakes we are now, under the very wise treaty of April 11 of this year, endeavering to come to an internationa agreement for the preservation and satisfactory use of the fisheries of these waters which can not otherwise be achieved.
+Lake Erie, for example, has the richest fresh water fisheries in the world; but it is now controlled by the statutes of two nations, four states, and one province and this province by two different ordi nances in different counties.
+All these political divisions work at cross purposes, and in no case can they achieve rotection to the fisheries, on the one hand, and justice to the localities and individuals on the other.